JohnCoene/waiter/docs/attendant.md

 ![](_assets/img/att3.gif)

-_You can also control the thickness of the progress bar._
+_You can also control the thickness of the progress bar as well as the background color._

 ## Text